-"Never mind," said Buck, "the Association has the tin, and we'll appeal, but bad luck to that ould woman of a barrister, sure it was Lord Bandon's interest that got him made, and if we have an election before we can appeal he'll ruin us."
+whom they owe high and important duties, which "Never mind," said Buck, "the Association has cannot possibly be discharged to their own or so- the tin, and we'll appeal, but bad luck to that ould ciety's advantage by delegation.
+I dare say there woman of a barrister, sure it was Lord Bandon's are few travellers who have not been disgusted with interest that got him made, and if we have an electhe bad character invariably given to the Irish tion before we can appeal he'll ruin us."

-"Why, man alive," observed the president, "to be sure he will, he's a sound protestant, and only obeying the general's command to fight our battle in the registration courts, Buck, that I mightened sin, but we'll write to my dear Ray, and have your name struck off the list for promotion, how Grub would like myself, have been disgusted at he means have passed Darby jumping, you gillygawous; you by which mothers and their daughters recom- should always have the thr most respectable neightheir own country, something after the following | gentlemen, fill your glasses, I'll give you the health | check upon all proceedings save those tinged with similar nature at the public table at Basle, in Swit- but, be the holy post, the last week's balance shee, dications of rather a personal nature, when the President, who appeared to be the very soul of good na-
+People by the Irish aristocracy who visit England, "Why, man alive," observed the president, "to be and travel or reside upon the continent; ever jus- sure he will, he's a sound protestant, and only obeying tifying their own desertion and abandonment of duty, the general's command to fight our battle in the by the exaggeration of vices, which, great or small registration courts, Buck, that I mightened sin, but are consequences of their own neglect and bad we'll write to my dear Ray, and have your name example.
+I also presume. that many travellers, struck off the list for promotion; how Grub would like myself, have been disgusted at he means have passed Darby jumping, you gillygawous, you by which mothers and their daughters recom- should always have the three most respectable neighof Serjeant Buck and the liberal interest."
+The toast was drunk with tremendous cheers and laughter, in which Mr. Buck most good naturedly than mere political and party distinction, and who joined, satisfying himself with the retort, "Well, is kept in some check by barristers of considerable never mind, we're in, in spite of you."